Whenever patients are treated or examined, medical waste is generated.

 This waste stream encompasses body parts and fluids, including blood, as well as materials that come into contact with biological material.
 Some things like saliva can be flushed down the drain, and even small amounts of blood can go down the drain as long as you have no reason to believe it will cause disease to anyone exposed to it.

 Bio waste should be kept separate from regular municipal solid waste produced at the facility.
 The cost of disposal is typically more than 10 times as great for infectious waste.
 Segregating waste saves money.
 However, apply the precautionary principle.
-If there is even a trace of doubt about whether a piece of cloth or cotton has been contaminated, treat is as infectious waste.
+If there is even a trace of doubt about whether a piece of cloth or cotton has been contaminated, treat it as infectious waste.
 The waste management company probably charges you based on weight of waste in each category and frequency of pickup.
 Try to minimize waste production, but err on the side of caution.
 You do not want to put biological material or sharps in your MSW waste stream.

 Pay attention to bodily fluids and items (plastic, cloth, paper) it gets on.
-Err on the side of safety and give put this material into the biological waste stream.
+Err on the side of safety and put this material into the biological waste stream.
 Fluids include semen, cerebrospinal fluid, amniotic fluid, and fluid from body cavities (pleural cavity, peritoneal cavity).
 OSHA, the federal agency that looks over worker safety has ruled that urine and feces are not in their definition of Regulated Waste unless they have blood in them, or if there is a reason to think the patient has a highly infectious disease.

 You do not want to keep biological waste for more than a week, unless you keep it refrigerated.
 Work with your waste disposal company to establish a pickup schedule.

 Every medical facility should have a waste management plan.
 The size and complexity depends on how many different kinds of waste are normally generated and the scope of operations.
 Hospital waste management plans run over 50 pages.
-A small doctor’s office probably can get by with a plan of only 10 pages or less.
+A small doctor’s office probably can get by with a plan of 10 pages or less.

 One benefit of practices or groups, is that the group can develop a single plan.
 That does not mean each office is absolved of responsibility for its waste, but it reduces overhead costs.